Is Humidifier in Furnace Good or Bad? The Pros & Cons

 5. They operate quietly and are practically unnoticeable

-When you want a humidifier that operates with zero noise levels, a HVAC humidifier is the best option.
+When you want a humidifier that operates with zero noise levels, an HVAC humidifier is the best option.

-As you look for information about the HVAC humidifier pros and cons, one thing that many users celebrate is the fact that there is no noise.
+As you look for information about the pros and cons of HVAC humidifiers, one thing that many users celebrate is the fact that there is no noise.

 These units run quietly without producing some irritating noise like most of their portable counterparts.

 They are installed with your furnace or heating system, which also makes them virtually invisible.
-All you will need to do is just sit back, relax and enjoy the good air.
+All you will need to do is sit back, relax, and enjoy the good air.

 6. Convenience

-The other big advantage of whole home humidifiers is their convenience.
-As I have already mentioned, they do not require to be refilled every now and then.
+The other big advantage of whole-home humidifiers is their convenience.
+As I have already mentioned, they do not need to be refilled now and then.

 These units are designed to draw water directly from your plumbing system.
-This minimizes your daily hassle of cleaning them and changing water like in the case of the portable humidifiers.
+This minimizes your daily hassle of cleaning them and changing water, like in the case of portable humidifiers.

 They are also designed to operate automatically.
 You just need to set your preferred moisture level.
 The built-in hygrometer will determine the current moisture level in your home and adjust accordingly.

-HVAC humidifiers provide comfort and healthier air to the entire family.
-They eliminate the problems caused by dry air such as nose bleeding, itchy skin and sinuses among others.
+HVAC humidifiers provide comfort and healthier air for the entire family.
+They eliminate the problems caused by dry air such as nose bleeding, itchy skin, and sinuses, among others.

-Dry air can make life unbearable for family members suffer from respiratory and skin conditions.
-It may also lead to the development of respiratory issues especially if you inhale indoor allergens.
+Dry air can make life unbearable for family members who suffer from respiratory and skin conditions.
+It may also lead to the development of respiratory issues, especially if you inhale indoor allergens.

 Unlike dry air, moist air is warmer and more comfortable to inhale.
 It is gentle on your skin.
-The best thing with whole house humidifiers is that no matter which room you are in, you will still enjoy its humidifying benefits.
+The best thing about whole-house humidifiers is that no matter which room you are in, you will still enjoy their humidifying benefits.

 8. Improved sleep quality

-Lower humidity tends to make a person snore more because of dried out respiratory system.
+Lower humidity tends to make a person snore more because of a dried-out respiratory system.
 Less snoring can make you sleep better.

-Another thing, moisturized air is generally more comfortable for your airways to inhale.
+Another thing is that moisturized air is generally more comfortable for your airways to inhale.
 When you are comfortable, it is easier for you to fall asleep and stay asleep longer without annoying interruptions.

-If the air in your home is excessively dry, most of your furnishings will be affected negatively.
+If the air in your home is excessively dry, most of your furnishings will be negatively affected.

-For example, paint and wallpapers peel off while wooden fittings and floors can shrink, warp or crack.
-This will lower the quality of your homes furnishings.
-It will result to expensive renovations or replacements.
+For example, paint and wallpaper peel off, while wooden fittings and floors can shrink, warp, or crack.
+This will lower the quality of your home’s furnishings.
+It will result in expensive renovations or replacements.

 With a furnace humidifier, your furnishings will last a long time in prime condition.
 These units ensure that every single room in your home is properly moisturized, thus protecting your things.